Tulsa Golden Hurricane football statistical leaders

 Dane Evans is Tulsa's career leader in passing yards and touchdowns.

 The following lists give individual statistical leaders of the Tulsa Golden Hurricane football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Golden Hurricane represent the University of Tulsa in the NCAA's American Athletic Conference.
+The Golden Hurricane represent the University of Tulsa in the NCAA Division I FBS American Conference.

 Although Tulsa began competing in intercollegiate football in 1895, the school's official record book considers the "modern era" to have begun in 1941.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: